-MSPI and FPIES are both food related intolerances generally known to be triggered by proteins and this page is to help understand how these conditions relate to acid reflux in infants.
-We know that food intolerance's create symptoms such as acid reflux.
+MSPI and FPIES are both food related allergies generally known to be triggered by proteins.
+This page is to help understand how these conditions relate to acid reflux in infants.

 Infant Acid Reflux Solutions uses evidence based medicine to provide information to help families with babies suffering from infant acid reflux.
 Here are some key resources for you to review carefully with your medical team.